Optimal Sharing Rule for a Household with a Portfolio Management Problem: Solution to the problem

-\end{theorem} Let us give some intuition for this result.
+Let us give some intuition for this result.
 It says that the couple value function is the optimal aggregation of individual value functions.
-This is a Pareto-optimality type result; the novelty is that the Pareto weights are the initial wealth allocation.
+This is a Pareto allocation type result (see \cite{HuangLitzenberger} for more on Pareto allocation); the novelty is that the Pareto weights are the initial wealth allocation.

-\begin{remark} Definition \ref{def:main value function} easily extends to more than two consuming agents.
-The extension to more than one evaluation of the terminal wealth is however a matter of definition.
-The function $J$ is indeed defined with only one portfolio strategy and one terminal value: the linearity of $X_t$ in the financial strategy $\pi_t$ allows to separate into three sub-problems as asserted by Theorem \ref{theorem}.
-However, changing the third term in the objective function $J$ for a term like

-implies to define how agents $1$ and $2$ proceed.
-If they share an initial wealth, a common portfolio, and decide at $T$ to split the final wealth, then the problem is strictly equivalent to Problem \eqref{V} by using the artifact that the one suggested in \eqref{eq: synthetic utility} with $\beta^3=0$ and

-If one wants to distinguish agents portfolios, then he shall redefine $J$ in order to separate trading portfolios and consumption portfolios from $t=0$.
-The problem can be solved by using $V_*$ of Theorem \ref{theorem}, and the splitting provided by Lemma \ref{LemmaGi} in Section \ref{sec:proof}. \end{remark}

-We will also discuss the quantitative consequences of the agents specification on the splitting of the initial wealth suggested by Theorem \ref{theorem}.
-As it is foreseeable and proved below in subsection \ref{sec:supermartingale property}, the wealth attributed to consuming agents is integrally consumed by the end $T$.
-We thus introduce the following quantity.
+We will also discuss the quantitative consequences of the agents specification on the splitting of the initial wealth suggested by Theorem \ref{theorem} in Section \ref{sec:numerics}.

-\begin{definition} Let $x>0$ represent the total initial wealth and $x_1, x_2$ be given by \eqref{xi}.
-The consumption satisfaction proportion (CSP) is then defined by $(x_1+x_2)/x$. \end{definition}